 Edwards-Maurer Field has a state-of-the-art artificial playing surface and Earl F. Morris Track is a 400-meter track outfitted with a similarly cutting-edge surface.
 The entire complex is lighted, home to the Tiger football, track, field hockey, men's and women's soccer and men's and women's lacrosse teams.

-The David and Georgianna Albright Tennis Complex houses 12 lighted tennis courts with a Dynaflex surface, six of which are lighted.
+The David and Georgiana Albright Tennis Complex houses 12 lighted tennis courts with a Dynaflex surface, six of which are lighted.
 Bill Edwards Field offers playing and practice fields, while Betty Dillahunt Field is home to the Tiger softball team.

 Finally, Carleton Davidson Stadium is one of the finest small college baseball facilities in the country, with seating for 1,000, a media center and secured storage.